mknandu/anti-theft_website/README.md

 ## License:

-This project is licensed under the [KTU License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.
+This project is licensed under the [Apache License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.

 ## Contact: